gregreindel/llm-exe/docs/examples/concepts/replicating-lex.md

 import { identifyIntent } from "../other-example"
 import { extractInformation } from "../another-example";
 import { checkPolicy } from "policy-example"
+import {  createDialogue } from "llm-exe";

+// if you use history.
+See state/Dialogue const chatHistory = createDialogue("chat");

 // An example.
 const intentMap = {